PuZZleDucK/Inclusivity-2020-January/slides/slide5.md

 <hr />

 - PC vs Raspberry Pi vs Routers vs Phone vs Recycled PCs
-- Hardware vs Virtual (Local vs AWS/DO/...)
+- Hardware vs Virtual (Local vs AWS/DO/...) vs Linux Subsystem
 - BYO vs Provided vs NetBoot

 Note:
+Hardware

 Will people bring their own PCs?
 Could we offer monitors/mice/kb/net?

 Could we partner with a PC recycler?

 Could we have a cheap "buy you own device" with Pi's or Androids?
+Could partner with CCHS or similar for this

 Could we just use virtual machines?

+or the Windows Linux sub system?

 Could we even try going cloud style? (sponsorship)